sigadore/docker-examples/asterionDB/objVaultwebApp/README.md

 Finally, the Dockerfile itself is fairly generic (assumes a directory 'src' for the NodeJS application and 'public' for the static and configuration content).

+## Working towards a Production Ready Container

+As it turns out, the actual Web UI is built using React JavaScript Library from https://reactjs.org which, by it's nature, is able to run the JavaScript within modern browsers.
+During actual production execution, there is no need for a NodeJS Server to be running.
+The key is to harvest the content of the build subdirectory after the _npm run build_ stage in the Dockerfile and deliver the then static content to the browsers via a web server, such as _nginx_.

+This can be accomplished by alerting the Dockerfile to include Multiple stages.
+See: https://docs.docker.com/develop/develop-images/multistage-build/

 ### Instructions
 1. [Install Docker](https://www.docker.com/get-started) from here for your platform.
 1. Create a directory to hold the Dockerfile and expanded webApp content